Stanley Register Online - What year and model? Home Last update:

 image source - Automobiles of the World

-Note the separate curved rails on the left and right sides of the seat, which the folding back passes between when raised.
+Note the separate curved rails on the left and right sides of the seat, which the folding seatback passes between when raised.
 When the seat is completely folded, all upholstery is enclosed and the top surface of the front is curved wood.

 BX